And the Advertising Standards Board says its ok

 We’re told by staff that the school works hard to promote respect for women and healthy, equal relationships between men and women.
 But its efforts are undermined by an ad industry that doesn’t care and a sex industry that views students as legitimate targets for its advertising.

 This is not the first time the school has had problems with strip club advertising surrounding the school.
 Complaints about "Love and Rockets" billboards were also dismissed.
+Click here to read the Advertising Standards Board case report.

 This image was taken in 2011, a view from inside school grounds.